 So whether it is the rim holes or the rimless design, the main purpose is for bowl rinsing.
 The more bowl surface area it covers the better.
-The question is, which is better in removing stains and stubborn waste.
+The question is, which is better at removing stains and stubborn waste.

 Don’t Forget The Waste.
 The Bulk Of It.

 Yes.
-In the end it’s about removing all waste and return a clean bowl for the next user.
+In the end, it’s about removing all waste and return a clean bowl for the next user.
 So the main water channel is key in removing all the waste in the bowl outlet.